 Project Title: Governor’s STEM Academy at Chantilly High School

 Project Lead: Chantilly High School

-Program Focus: The program at the Chantilly High School focuses on engineering and technology and network systems.
-The Academy provides students with the STEM-enriched technological skills necessary to succeed in a related career and postsecondary education.
+Program Focus: The program at the Chantilly High School focuses on engineering and technology and cyber security.
+The Academy provides students with the STEM-enriched technological skills with a focus on college and career readiness.